Assam Down Town University: Academic programmes

 The university offers, multiple bachelor and master program, from engineering to hospitality to allied health sciences to Pharmacy.

 It has signed a memorandum of understanding with the India Tourism Development Corporation (ITDC) to offer a degree course in hotel management and industrial training.

 Recognition and approvals

-Assam Down Town University is recognized by University Grants Commission (UGC) and approved by Assam Legislative Assembly, Pharmacy Council of India (PCI) and Indian Nursing Council (INC).
+Assam Down Town University is recognized by University Grants Commission (UGC) and approved by All India Council for Technical Education (AICTE), Assam Legislative Assembly, Pharmacy Council of India (PCI) and Indian Nursing Council (INC).

 The university is maintaining the SIRO Certificate by Department of Scientific and Industrial Research (DSIR), Ministry of Science & Technology, Govt. of India.

 Sports

 The campus provides indoor and outdoor facilities for table tennis, pool, volleyball ground, badminton court, cricket ground, football ground, swimming pool, gym, etc. in the premises.

 Online courses

 Assam Downtown University offers online learning programs for students and teachers.
 It has signed an MOU with Coursera.